vrapolinario/cagent-workshop/step3_mcp.md

         ref: docker:fetch
 ```

-Run this agent and ask it "fetch rumpl.dev", you will see the agent calling the
+To use this agent, you will first need to start the MCP Server on Docker Desktop.
+Open Docker Desktop, click MCP Toolkit on the left sidebar, and click Catalog.
+Search for the `fetch` MCP server and click the + sign to start the Fetch (Reference) server.

-`fetch` tool form the `fetch` MCP server.
+Once the MCP Server has started on Docker Desktop, return to the agent and ask it "fetch rumpl.dev", you will see the agent calling the `fetch` tool from the `fetch` MCP server.

 This is the simplest way to use an MCP server with cagent, but you can also run
 _any_ MCP server, local or remote.